 Although this example shows the installation of the Ubuntu Linux distribution, installing most other Linux distributions is a similar process.
-I have chosen Ubuntu as it is a friendly, free, highly compatible distribution of Linux and at the point of writing, it has been the most popular Linux distribution for quite some time.
+I have chosen Ubuntu as it is a friendly, free, highly compatible distribution of Linux and at the point of writing, it has been one of the most popular Linux distributions for quite some time.

-Please also note that this tutorial details the installation of Ubuntu Linux on a PC, if you have a Mac, the instructions are similar, but not the same.
+Please also note that this tutorial details the installation of Ubuntu Linux on a PC, if you have a Mac, the instructions same.
 In particular, the tools you will use for partitioning your hard drive may be different.

-If you remember back in Chapter 4 we discussed hard drives and partitioning.
-If you didn’t read that part, skip back and read it now.
+If you remember back in Chapter 4 we discussed partitioning your hard disk.
+If you didn’t read that part, to have a fuller understanding about what we’re about to do with your hard disk, skip back and read it now.

 WORDS OF CAUTION!

 At this early point in the process of installation, be aware that you will be working with your hard disk in order to install Linux.
 You MUST make a backup of that data before starting.
 You do all of this at your own risk!

 The main step with a Linux installation is to virtually ‘slice’ up your hard disk into partitions in order to put Linux onto it.
 This process is called partitioning.